mulesoft-assets/template-sfdc2sfdc-opportunity-bidirectional-sync/README.md

 ## endpoints.xml<a name="endpointsxml"/>
 This file should contain every inbound and outbound endpoint of your integration app.
 It is intented to contain the application API.
-In this particular template, this file contains a couple of poll inbound endpoints that query salesforce for updates using watermark as mentioned before.
+In this particular template, this file contains a couple flows that query salesforce for updates using watermark as mentioned before.